 Both the handler and the dog remain in their respective boxes.
 Exercises must be performed in the order specified.
 Exercises will be written or typed on slips of cardboard or paper or something similar and placed in a container in such a manner that the writing is not visible to the handler.
-Handler will draw, prior to entering the ring, to determine which one of the following set of exercises the dog must perform.
+The judge has the option of setting the choice for the entire class and announcing during the walk through time, OR the handler will draw, prior to entering the ring, to determine which one of the following set of exercises the dog must perform.

 Dogs are allowed to leave their box during the required behaviour but should return to the box on completion of the required behaviour.
-The handler may cue the dog to return to the dog box after the required behaviour.
+The handler may cue the dog using physical signals only to return to the dog box after the required behaviour.

 The exercise is finished when the dog has completed the correct position changes & other behaviours and returned to the box.